 There are many private accountants and others who may offer tax information which may or may not be reliable.
-The Consulate General does not maintain a list of accountants nor can we endorse or recommend any particular person or agency who may offer such services.
+Neither the U.S. Embassy nor the U.S. Consulate General maintain a list of accountants nor can we endorse or recommend any particular person or agency who may offer such services.

 Information for Individuals

 Under FATCA, U.S. taxpayers with specified foreign financial assets that exceed certain thresholds must report those assets to the IRS.
 This reporting is made on Form 8938, which taxpayers attach to their individual federal income tax return.
 To help individuals understand how FATCA may impact their filing and reporting responsibilities, they have redesigned the IRS website and made it easier to navigate.
 The main page for individuals is found here.

 From this main page, the user may click on additional hot links, depending on the topic.
 For example, there is a chart available (linked from this main page via a hot link) which describes types of foreign assets which may be reportable under the FATCA rules.
 On the right side of this main page under the heading “Summary of Form 8938 Requirements” is another hot link to a document titled “Summary of FATCA Reporting for U.S. Taxpayers.”
 This document provides the best summary of the filing and reporting responsibilities for individuals.